How Many Ounces In 300ml

 A Deeper Dive: The Scientific Basis of Volume Measurement

 The metric system, also known as the International System of Units (SI), is a decimal system, meaning it is based on powers of 10.
-This makes conversions incredibly straightforward.
+Now, this makes conversions incredibly straightforward.
 One liter is equal to 1000 milliliters, one milliliter is equal to 1 cubic centimeter, and so on.
 This consistency and simplicity are major advantages of the metric system.

 Beyond the Basic Conversion: Exploring Other Conversions